filizkrdg/S-type.est/README.md

-# S-type.est:An R package for the S-type robust estimators
+# S-type.est: An R package for the S-type robust estimators
 This R package provides an implementation of the **S-type.est**, a robust estimation method designed for the general linear regression models.
 The S-type estimators were introduced by Sazak and Mutlu (2023) in their study, "Comparison of the Robust Methods in the General Linear Regression Model."

 ## Features